 Start Thinking in Terms of Diet Quality

-The bottom line is that we need to stop evaluating our diets by singling out nutrients and instead start looking at the big picture.
+The bottom line is that we need to stop determining diet quality by singling out nutrients instead of looking at the big picture.
 As long as we continue to compartmentalize foods into categories of “high in (nutrient),” “low in (nutrient),” “good,” or “bad,” we are encouraging mass confusion and frustration.
 How does your day’s worth of food look?
 Is it bright and colorful?
 Are the portions reasonable?
 Does it contain a variety of foods from all of the major food groups?
 These are the sorts of questions that are the most meaningful to me, and they are ones that I rarely hear people answer.